robsimmons/dusa/docs/src/content/docs/docs/introductions/datalog.md

     sibling A is B :- parent A P, parent B P, A != B.

-This will work initially, deriving that Arya and Sansa are siblings, as are Brandon and Eddard.
+This will work initially, deriving that Arya and Sansa are siblings, as are Bran and Eddard.
 But if we then add a seemingly innocuous additional fact...

     parent "Bran" "Eddard".